 Like many cities, Cincinnati struggles with attracting kids to their summer meal sites.
-Only 1 out of 10 kids who are eligible for free and reduced-priced lunch get food from summer meal sites.
-This past summer our organization, Design Impact (DI), was approached by Freestore Foodbank in Cincinnati, that had recently received a Hunger-Free Summer Classic grant from the ConAgra Foods Foundation, to find new and innovative ways to tackle the summer meal gap.
+Only 1 out of 10 kids who are eligible for free and reduced-price lunch get food from summer meal sites.
+This past summer our organization, Design Impact (DI), was approached by Freestore Foodbank in Cincinnati, which had recently received a Hunger-Free Summer Classic grant from the ConAgra Foods Foundation, to find new and innovative ways to tackle the summer meal gap.

-As a social innovation nonprofit, DI approached this challenge using a unique blend of community voice, creativity and the design thinking process.
-We centered our work around stakeholders and families as experts, brainstorming ideas with students, parents and community summer feeding sponsors.
+As a social innovation nonprofit, DI approached this challenge using a unique blend of community voice, creativity, and the design thinking process.
+We centered our work around stakeholders and families as experts, brainstorming ideas with students, parents, and community summer feeding sponsors.
 After the top concepts were taken back to families for feedback, we landed on two concepts to test this summer: Culinary Camp, a cooking camp for kids, and Unpack’d, a mobile pop-up meal site.

 Culinary Camp was created to attract more kids to summer meal sites through fun, hands-on cooking classes.
 After eight sessions, it was clear that Culinary Camp was a hit.
 Throughout June and July, we fed over 260 kids; surveys showed that we drastically improved their attitudes about cooking and exposed them to new, healthy options that they wanted to cook again with their families.
 We were also able to recruit two teen volunteers, who not only played a major role in encouraging and motivating the kids, but were also able to receive free lunch and gain valuable work experience.